dcdpr/did-btcr2/chapters/CRUD-Operations.md

 identifier.

-In order for this DID to be updatable, controllers must include at least one verification method with a `capabilityInvocation` verification relationship and at least one ::BTCR2 Beacon:: service.
+In order for this DID to be updatable, controllers must include at least one verification method with a [capability invocation](https://www.w3.org/TR/cid-1.0/#capability-invocation) verification relationship and at least one ::BTCR2 Beacon:: service.

 Controllers may also add content to the ::Genesis Document::, including keys and services.

-It is recommended that controllers add at least one ::Singleton Beacon:: to provide a fallback update capability.
+It is RECOMMENDED that controllers add at least one ::Singleton Beacon:: to provide a fallback update capability.
 This ensures the controller can update the DID without reliance on any ::Beacon Aggregators:: or other parties.